emnify/product-docs/docs/services/events/getting-started.md

 description: Learn the basics and structure of emnify events
 ---

-# Getting started with events
+# Get started with events

 The emnify system generates several types of events.
 These events allow you to track notable system occurrences based on behavior.